acjita/pacman-exercise/README.md

 # pacman-exercise
 Repo hosting pacman exercise files.
+I created this repository as part of exercises for a coding bootcamp.